-2.2 Particulate Matter
+2.2 Particulate Matter Emissions

-The permittee must comply with the following particulate matter Emissions - General emission limits (i.e., total particulate matter, filterable plus condensable), as applicable.
+The permittee must comply with the following particulate matter emission limits (i.e., total particulate matter, filterable plus condensable), as applicable.
 This condition does not apply to fugitive emission sources.
-Compliance with the emissions standards in this condition is determined using Oregon Method 5, or an alternative method approved by LRAPA.
+Compliance with the emissions standards in this condition is determined using Oregon Method 5 or an alternative method approved by LRAPA.

-- Particulate matter emissions from any fuel burning a. equipment installed, constructed, or modified before June 1, 1970 must not exceed: - 0.10 grains per dry standard cubic foot corrected to i.
-50% excess air provided that all representative compliance source test results (refer to Condition 2.2.d for the definition of 'representative compliance source test results') collected prior to April 16, 2015, demonstrate emissions no greater than 0.080 grains per dry standard cubic foot corrected to 50% excess air; - If any representative compliance source test results ii. collected prior to April 16, 2015, demonstrate emissions greater than 0.080 grains per dry standard cubic foot corrected to 50% excess air, or if there are no representative compliance source test results, then: - 0.24 grains per dry standard cubic foot corrected to 50% excess air until December 31, 2019; and - 0.15 grains per dry standard cubic foot corrected to 50% excess air on and after January 1, 2020. - For equipment or a mode of operation (e.g., backup iii. fuel) used less than 876 hours per calendar year: - 0.24 grains per dry standard cubic foot corrected to 50% excess air from April 16, 2015 through December 31, 2019; and - 0.20 grains per dry standard cubic foot corrected to 50% excess air on and after January 1, 2020.
+- a.
+Particulate matter emissions from any fuel burning equipment installed, constructed, or modified before June 1, 1970 must not exceed: - i.
+0.10 grains per dry standard cubic foot corrected to 50% excess air provided that all representative compliance source test results (refer to Condition 2.2d for the definition of 'representative compliance source test results') collected prior to April 16, 2015, demonstrate emissions no greater than 0.080 grains per dry standard cubic foot corrected to 50% excess air; - ii.
+If any representative compliance source test results collected prior to April 16, 2015 demonstrate emissions greater than 0.080 grains per dry standard cubic foot corrected to 50% excess air, or if there are no representative compliance source test results, then: - 1.
+0.24 grains per dry standard cubic foot corrected to 50% excess air until December 31, 2019; and